Tyndall Figures, Melt Figures and Vapor Figures

 This is a close up of the boundary between two crystals of S1 ice.
 The line of bubbles is the contact between adjoining crystals.
 This picture is about 2" from top to bottom.

 The dark band along each side of the boundary appears to be a result of melt figures branching off the boundary into the crystal.
-They do not form vacuum bubbles as the melt water at the boundary provides water to fill the bubbles when melt figures form.
-Any melt figure that connects to the boundary melt figures will accommodate the reduced specific volume of the melt water by sucking water from melt figures connected to the melt water in the crystal boundary.
-Once filled the melt figures freeze without forming melt figures.
-The higher specific volume of the ice in the refrozen melt figures stress the ice from the expansion when they freeze.
-This stress results in irregular melt figures in the next internal thawing cycle.
+They form paths of melt figures that fill the vacuum bubbles up to about half an inch from the crystal boundary.
+Once filled the melt figures freeze without forming vaccum figures.
+The higher specific volume (lower density) of the ice in the refrozen melt figures stress the ice from the expansion when they freeze.
+This stress results in irregular melt figures in future internal thawing cycles.

 Crystals below a about 1" in size do not develop vapor figures because of the connection with boundary melt water.
 This is why S2 ice is typically very dark in the same ice sheet where the S1 ice has turned grey from lots of vapor figures.

 This is an even closer view of the vapor figures from the previous picture.
+The view is just above the edge of the dark boundary.
 Many of them are out of focus or hidden behind other vapor figures but you can see a fair number of hexagons.
 As you can see they have sharp 120 degree corners and straight sides.
 The hexagons are roughly 0.1" in across.
 Well developed hexagonal vapor figures have a thickness that is 1-2% of the width.
 Note that all the hexagon edges are rotated the same amount (because they are all in one crystal).
 The three 'A' axes of the crystal pass through the points on the hexagons at a 60 degree angle to each adjoining hexagon edge (in an equilateral hexagon the axes pass through opposite corners).

 In consistently cold (always below 25 deg) conditions larger vapor figures may develop.
 These figures are spectacular when photographed (note 1) or viewed with a hand lens(note 2).
 The following pictures show vapor figures with dimensions from about 0.25" to 0.4".
 The ice has a different look to it so if you are paying attention it is easy to spot.
 I only found this a couple times this year (2014) so it is not common